sebastianruder/NLP-progress/russian/sentiment-analysis.md

 | Example                                                                                                                                                                                                                                                     |
 |:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
-| "Notorious figure in the country - <ins>Berlusconi</ins> has been repeatedly accused of financial fraud
+| Notorious figure in the country - <ins>Berlusconi</ins> has been repeatedly accused of financial fraud
 | (Berlusconi-> neg)